 You can add trending hashtags to increase visibility if you’re publishing publicly.
 Just make sure they're related to your video to avoid disappointing viewers.

 Another method is to post a Facebook status update telling friends you’re going live at a certain time.
-Facebook suggests offering a day’s notice.
+Facebook suggests offering a day’s notice - don't forget to tell them what time you'll be broadcasting!
 It also recommends broadcasting for longer periods of time to reach more people.
 Facebook Live broadcasts can last up to 90 minutes.

 What happens after I end the broadcast?